tkafka/tailwind-v4-css-parsing-bug/README.md

 # Tailwind 4.0 css parsing bug?

-This demo demostrates, how a single typo in `@theme` section in `style.css` causes the page to have broken css in production.
+This demo demonstrates, how a single typo in `@theme` section in `style.css` causes the page to have broken css in production.
 The dev build is fine, and there is no error message in production.
 This can let to a single typo silently breaking the production.

-# Reproduction steps:
+## Reproduction steps:

 1. Install dependencies: